stelgenhof/opensubtitles/CONTRIBUTING.md

   This will check/correct all the code for the PSR-12 Coding Standard using the wonderful [php-cs-fixer](https://cs.symfony.com).

+- **Add unit tests!** - Your Pull Request won't be accepted if it does not have tests:

 - **Document any change** - Make sure the `README.md`, `CHANGELOG.md` and any other relevant documentation are kept up-to-date.